Skip to Main Content

 For example, if you were writing about marijuana, as in the example in the Topics and Background Research reading, we learned that there are multiple ways of saying marijuana, such as cannabis, CBD, weed, and pot.
 Which words would make better keywords?
 Slang and other vernacular words are less likely to appear in academic articles, so we need to find the words that are used by scholars when writing about their research.
 In this case, scholars are more likely to just say marijuana or cannabis, or get more specific by saying medical marijuana or CBD, than use slang terms like pot.

 Sometimes, keywords consist of multiple words, in which case it is called a key phrase.
+Examples of key phrases are “high school”, “real estate”, “mental health”, and “social media”.
 Key phrases are multi-word search terms.
-Key phrases are not short sentence snippets, rather they are word combinations that commonly occur together to make a new or different meaning.
-Examples of key phrases are “high school”, “real estate”, “mental health”, and “social media”.
-When you are searching it is always a good idea to put your phrases in quotes so the words are kept together.
+Key phrases are not short sentence snippets; rather they are word combinations that commonly occur together to make a new or different meaning.
+When you are searching, it is always a good idea to put your phrases in quotes so the words are kept together.
 Breaking apart a key phrase would cause the phrase to lose its meaning.

 As you read the Wikipedia articles on your topic, look for the words and phrases that describe your topic in a more official, academic way.
-Most of the time it will take multiple keyword combinations to describe your topic accurately, which you see in the Writing a Research Question reading.
+Most of the time, it will take multiple keyword combinations to describe your topic accurately, as you see in the Picking a Research Topic reading.
 So keeping a list of all the potential keywords that could describe your topic is a great idea.

 Keyword Banks

-You can make a keyword bank by just keeping track of any term you find in your background searching that might be a good word to describe what you want to research.
-Keyword banks are a good way to keep track of terms you learn so when you start searching, you have options to try.
-Oftentimes you will find that not all of the keywords you gather will be useful, and that is okay.
-By keeping track of them you will know what to try and what worked and what didn't.
+You can make a keyword bank by just keeping track of any term you find in your background searching that might be a good word to describe the concepts you want to research.
+Keyword banks are a good way to keep track of terms you learn as you go along, so when you start searching, you have options to try.
+Oftentimes, you will find that not all of the keywords you gather will be useful, and that is okay.
+By keeping track of them, you will know what to try and what keywords worked and which ones didn't.

-An example of a keyword bank for a topic about Medicinal Marijuana and Mental Health.
+An example of a keyword bank for a topic about medical marijuana in the treatment of neurologic disorders.